edgio-docs/edgio-docs/guides/next.md

 **{{ PRODUCT_NAME }} only supports Node.js version 12 and higher**

-If you do not have Node.js installed on your system, download and install it from the official [Node.js v12.x downloads](https://nodejs.org/dist/latest-v12.x/) page.
+If you do not have Node.js installed on your system, download and install it from the official [Node.js v{{ NODE_VERSION }} downloads](https://nodejs.org/dist/latest-v{{ NODE_VERSION }}/) page.
 Select the download that matches your operating system and run the installer.
 Note that the installer for Node.js will also install npm.

 _Note that while you can use any version of Node.js >= 12 locally, your app will run in Node 12 when deployed to the {{ PRODUCT_NAME }} cloud.
 Therefore we highly suggest using Node 12 for all development._